• Visit

 AUTUMN BRILLIANCE SERVICEBERRY

-This popular tree offers white blossoms in spring, followed by sweet purplish-black, edible fruit over a long harvest period.
-Berries are good fresh, jarred, or frozen (no pitting or peeling required).
-Heavily branched, the tree has an interesting spreading pattern and attractive light gray bark with brilliant red orange leaves in the fall.
+This popular tree offers white blossoms in spring, followed by sweet purplish-black edible fruit over a long harvest period.
+Berries are delicious fresh, jarred, or frozen (no pitting or peeling required).
+Heavily branched, the tree has an interesting spreading pattern and attractive light gray bark with brilliant red orange fall leaves.
 As serviceberry is a native tree species, the clusters of white flowers are particularly important to local pollinators.

 Mature Height: 20-25'